-Android 8.0 and Android 8.1 Oreo problems are plaguing the Nexus 5X, Nexus 6P, Pixel, Pixel XL, Pixel 2, and Pixel 2 XL.
+Android 8.0 and Android 8.1 Oreo problems are plaguing the Nexus 5X, Nexus 6P, and Pixel C tablet.
 If your device starts acting up, try a fix from our list before downgrading to Android Nougat or contacting Google’s customer support.

-As we push away from the March update’s release date the list of problems continues to grow.
+As we push away from the new Android 8.1 build’s release date the list of problems continues to grow.
 We’re hearing about a vast array of issues including severe battery drain, broken Wi-Fi, busted Bluetooth, problems with first and third-party applications, lag, reboots, and more.

 Today we want to go over some of the common Android 8.0 and Android 8.1 Oreo problems impacting the Nexus and Pixel series and highlight some potential fixes for those in need.

 How to Fix Android Oreo Installation Problems